PersonalAccountOrg/HighlyAvailableWebApplication/README.md

     * Select **Auto generate password**

 * In the Instance configuration section:
-    * For DB instance class, select Burstable classes.
+    * For DB instance class, select **Burstable classes**
-    * For instance type, select db.t3.medium.
+    * For instance type, select **db.t3.medium**

-* In the Availability & durability section, for Multi-AZ deployment, select Create an Aurora Replica or Reader node in a different AZ.
+* In the Availability & durability section, for Multi-AZ deployment, select **Create an Aurora Replica or Reader node in a different AZ**

 * In the Connectivity section:

-    * For Virtual private cloud (VPC), select LabVPC.
+    * For Virtual private cloud (VPC), select **LabVPC**

-    * For DB subnet group, select labdbsubnetgroup.
+    * For DB subnet group, select **labdbsubnetgroup**

-    * For Public access, select No.
+    * For Public access, select **No**

     * For VPC security group, select Choose existing.
-Select xxxxx-RDSSecurityGroup-xxxxx.
+Select **xxxxx-RDSSecurityGroup-xxxxx**

 * Expand the  Additional configuration section and configure the following:

     * Database port: Leave the configuration at the default value.

-    * In the Monitoring section, deselect Enable Enhanced monitoring.
+    * In the Monitoring section, **deselect Enable Enhanced monitoring**

 * Scroll to the bottom of the page and expand the main  Additional configuration section.
 In the Database options section:

     * For Initial database name, enter **WPDatabase**

-    * In the Encryption section, deselect Enable encryption.
+    * In the Encryption section, **deselect Enable encryption**

-    * In the Maintenance section, deselect Enable auto minor version upgrade.
+    * In the Maintenance section, **deselect Enable auto minor version upgrade**

-    * In the Deletion protection section, deselect Enable deletion protection.
+    * In the Deletion protection section, **deselect Enable deletion protection**

 * Scroll to the bottom of the screen and choose Create database.
-On the Suggested add-ons for mydbcluster pop-up window, choose Close
+On the Suggested add-ons for mydbcluster pop-up window, choose Close.
+Click the 'View credential details' in the database creation banner to view the password.
+Copy the credentials and the endpoint value.

  **Note:** Your Aurora MySQL DB cluster is in the process of launching.
 The cluster you configured consists of two instances, each in a different Availability Zone.
 The Amazon Aurora DB cluster can take up to 5 minutes to launch.
 Wait for the mydbcluster status to change to Available.
 You do not have to wait for the availability of the instances to continue.

-Choose View connection details displayed on the success message border to save the connection details of your mydbcluster database to a text editor.
-On the Connection details to your database mydbcluster pop-up window, choose Close.

-#### TASK 2.1: COPY DATABASE METADATA

-* In the left navigation pane, choose Databases.

-* Choose the mydbcluster link.

-* Choose the Connectivity & security tab.

-* Copy the endpoint value for the Writer instance to a text editor.

-    **Note:** To copy the Writer instance endpoint, hover on it and choose the copy  icon.

-* Choose the Configuration tab.

-* Copy the Master username value to a text editor.

-* For Master password, use the LabPassword value from the left side of these lab instructions.

 * In the left navigation pane, choose Databases.